Shopify/polaris/polaris.shopify.com/content/components/link.md

 If the existing link styles don’t meet the needs of your project, then use the `UnstyledLink` component to create a custom link style.

+### Same tab versus new tab

+Links are opened in the same tab (or window) if the action does not disrupt a merchant’s workflow and the merchant is taken to another place within the Shopify ecosystem.

+Links are opened in a new tab (or window) if the action will disrupt a merchant’s workflow or the merchant is taken to a place outside the Shopify ecosystem.
+If the merchant is taken to a page outside the Shopify ecosystem, use the external link icon to let them know.

 ---

 ## Content guidelines